extension horse judging

 Judging Horse Events – Western Riding

 The western riding class is one of flying lead changes.
 It is a combination of control and skills, mixing techniques from trail, reining, and equitation.
-This judged event is not timed.
-The horse is judged on these criteria: Quality of gaits Lead...
+This is a judged event and is not timed.
+The horse is judged on these criteria: Quality of gaits Lead changes at...

 Judging Horse Events – Reining